mefellows/respite/respite-core/src/jekyll/index.md

   Version 0.2.0 Just released!
 </p>

 Respite is a micro-framework designed for creating RESTful services in micro-services architectures and reactive web applications.
-It is fairly opinionated, however built upon the excellent [Scalatra](http://www.scalatra.org/), it is also extensible.
+It is fairly opinionated, however built upon the excellent [Scalatra](http://www.scalatra.org/), it is also easily extended.

 ## Why use Respite?